-Criminal Background

-A felony charge on one's criminal background can be hard to overcome.
-A reference letter of good standing with a probation or parole officer could help.

-Save for a Deposit

-The Section 8 subsidy does not cover the security deposit, so it is the responsibility of the tenant to pay this amount up front before securing the unit.
-The deposit can be up to a full month's rent in addition to pet deposits or other fees.
-It is important to start saving for this as soon as possible.

-Searching in Person: Tips for Putting your Best Face Forward

-There's a saying that first impressions are everything.
-"You never get a second chance to make a first impression."
-When going to first meet a potential landlord, consider these tips:

-- Dress nicely.
-A conservative dress shirt with dress pants is appropriate. - Have letters of reference in hand to give to landlord.
-Make copies so you can keep the originals. - Let the landlord get to know you.
+☐ Criminal Background A felony charge on one's criminal background can be hard to overcome.
+A reference letter of go probation or parole officer could help. od standing with a Save for a Deposit The Section 8 subsidy does not cover the security deposit, so it is the responsibility of the tenant front before securing the unit.
+The deposit can be up to a full month's rent in addition to pet de important to start saving for this as soon as possible.
+Searching in Person: Tips for Putting your Best Face Forward There's a saying that first impressions are everything.
+"You never get a second chance to make a a first impression."
+When going to first meet a potential landlord, consider these tips: • Dress nicely.
+A conservative dress shirt with dress pants is appropriate. , Have letters of reference in hand to give to landlord.
+Make copies so you can keep the company to the copies in the originals.

+• Let the landlord get to know you.
 Don't start the conversation asking about Section 8.